1.1 Who should read this practice note?

 - micro-blogging sites such as Twitter and Tumblr

 - forums and discussion boards such as Yahoo!
 Groups or Google Groups

 - online wikis that allow collaborative information sharing such as Wikipedia

-- any other websites that allow individual users or companies to use simple publishing tools.
+- any other websites that allow individual users or companies to publishing or share content with other users

 Some channels may be more appropriate for a practice's or individual's business needs than others, particularly in relation to social networking.
 For further information see section 4 Online social networking

 The same ethical obligations that you adhere to professionally also apply to your conduct in an online environment.